strawmang/strawmang/README.md

 # API/endpoints

-None of this is final yet and I'm just using this as a base to figure out how the data structures will be orginized
+None of this is final yet and I'm just using this as a base to figure out how the data structures will be organized

 All endpoints and websocket can optioannly return an error field that will indicate if any errors are returned